Date filed

 More than a year after submission of the specific instance, the complainants raised with all NCPs their concern that neither the Israeli nor Spanish NCP had yet issued an initial assessment regarding the complaints.
 Such a delay represents a breach of the Guidelines’ expectation that NCPs complete the initial assessment phase of complaints within a three month period.

 On 25 May 2022, the Spanish NCP published its assessment of the complaint.
-The NCP made three recommendations.
+The NCP ended the complaint on the basis that CAF refused to engage in mediation.

 “RECOMMENDATION 1 (related to chapters II General Principles and IV Human Rights of the Guidelines):